val-data/Bike_sharing_project/README.md

 If you would like to see the step-by-step process you can check the following files:
 + Data cleaning process - data_cleaning.md.
 The result is : April2026datasample.csv
++ Data analysis - finding the average ride by day, per user, max length of the ride per day and the mean ot trips per day.